CS2401-Fall2021/Lab-7-linked-lists/README.md

 3) Now, previous house is the currentHouse.

 ## Part 3: Given a starting House h, determine how much candy you can get in n houses (30 pts: 10 code, 20 reflection)
-Implement the method int getCandy(House h, int n) in Main.java which returns the total amount of candy that can be gotten in n houses starting at House h.
+Implement the *RECURSIVE* method int getCandy(House h, int n) in Main.java which returns the total amount of candy that can be gotten in n houses starting at House h.
+While you could do this iteratively, you must do it recursively to recieve full credit.
-Hint: You can do this iteratively or recursively.
 If h is null of steps is negative return 0.

 ## Part 4: Given a street that starts at House h, determine which house you should start at to maximize your candy (20 pts: 10 code, 10 reflection)
 Implement House getMaxCandyOnStreet(House h, int n) in Main.java.
 This is a little different than the question above.